zilexa/autosetup-VERO4K_RPi/README.md

 Search for movies and add them to the "watchlist".
 TraktUsername=mytraktusername

-#### TRANSMISSION:
+#### TRANSMISSION personal user and password:
+By default user/password is osmc/osmc.
+That's not very safe.
 Fill in a desired user/password.
-This will be configured for you.
-Transmission is the tool to download stuff.
-Default is osmc/osmc.
+This will then be set for you.
 TransmissionUser=PickYourUsernameForTransmissionWebUI
 TransmissionPw=PickYourPasswordForTransmissionWebUI